amazon-archives/aws-waf-sample/README.md

 Full blog post: http://blogs.aws.amazon.com/security/post/Tx223ZW25YRPRKV/How-to-Use-AWS-WAF-to-Block-IP-Addresses-That-Generate-Bad-Requests

 ## waf-reputation-lists
-A solution that imports multiple IP reputation lists and updates AWS WAF IP Sets in order to deny access from the IP ranges defined in those lists.
-This includes the AWS CloudFormation template to create the WAF ACL, Rules, and IP Sets, along with a AWS Lambda function to perform the import, processing and updates of the IPSets, and an Amazon CloudWatch Scheduled Event to execute the function regularly in order to automate the updates.
+An AWS CloudFormation template that creates an AWS WAF Web ACL, Rules, and IP Sets, an AWS Lambda function and CLoudWatch Scheduled Event.
+The Lambda function imports multiple IP reputation lists and updates AWS WAF IP Sets in order to deny access from the IP ranges defined in those lists.
+Amazon CloudWatch Scheduled Events is utilised to execute the function regularly in order to automate the update of the IP Sets as the lists are updated.

 ***